José “Pote” López Rodriguez

 Using his political influence, Pote obtained the rights to build a bridge over the Almendarez River which allowed him to develop the very exclusive Miramar residential district together with Ramón González de Mendoza.
 At the entrance to the Miramar District he built a clock tower which some called "El Reloj de Pote", also pictured below .

 He sympathized with the independence movement and in 1907 helped finance the political campaign of José Miguel Gómez, who in part as a result of his backing became President of Cuba.
 In 1912 Pote gained control and became President of Banco Nacional when he acquired J. P. Morgan's ownership interest.
 By 1919 the bank had grown to eighty seven branch offices and by 1920 to one hundred twenty one branch offices and $194 million in capital.
-Pote was also Board Member at Banco Español, whose, whose president José Marimón Juliach had to leave the island in 1921 due to the bankruptcy of all his businesses including the bank, and of several other financial institutions including Caja de Ahorros del Centro Gallego.
+Pote was also Board Member at Banco Español, whose president José Marimón Juliach had to leave the island in 1921 due to the bankruptcy of all his businesses including the bank, and of several other financial institutions including Caja de Ahorros del Centro Gallego.

 The September 8, 1917 edition of The Louisiana Planter and Sugar Manufacturer reports "If the plans of Sr. José Lopez Rodriguez, owner of Central España materialize, Central Chaparra will have to defend her title as the greatest sugar mill in the world, for it is said that Central España will turn out 600,000 bags in 1917-1918, and that the 1919 crop will be one million bags, which would be nearly twice the present world's record at any one mill, now held by Chaparra with the 616,000 bags produced last year."
 In its edition of September 4, 1920, The Louisiana Planter and Sugar Manufacturer reported "Central España, the colossus of the western provinces of the island, has at last been sold, its purchasers being Hayden, Stone & Co. bankers of Boston and a number of confectioners of the United States represented by Mr. Atkins.
 Sr. José Lopez Rodriguez, the former owner of Central España retains a considerable interest in the place, and is president of the company which has been organized.
 Central España can make close to 600,000 bags of sugar at present, and there are rumors of its being increased to 800,000 bags in the near future.
 Central España produced 535,000 bags of sugar in 1925.